-Penalty for Not Complying with One or More of the Eligibility Criteria
+Penalty for not complying with one or more of the eligibility criteria

-PENALTIES - ELIGIBLITY CRITERIA Penalty Type of Penalty Reason for Percentage Penalty Imposed Nil Innocent After receiving the grant, the applicant voluntarily notifies the Commissioner of State Revenue that they were in eligible to receive the grant at the time of commencing the eligible transaction (unless the applicant's actions were fraudulent); or the applicant acted on adv ice from a third party such as a real estate or settlement agent and the third party confirms this in writing to the Office of State Revenue; or the applicant was p aid the grant in error due to an error made by the Commissioner of State Revenue; and the applicant has made arrangements to repay the arrant the grant.
-20 per cent Negligent The applicant becom es aware that they are ineligible t o receive the grant and does not notify the Commissioner and voluntarily repays the grant.
-50 per cent Reckless The applicant denies that they were ineligible for the grant, or hinders an investigation and only admits their ineligibility onc e evidenc e is presented.
-The applic ant was reckless in applying for the grant and was ineligible to receive the grant.
-100 per cent Fraudulent (may also include prosecution) The applic ant fraudulently obtains the grant, or the applic ant persists wit h denying that they were ineligible for the grant, or hinders an investigation and does not admit their ineligibility once evidence is presented.
-The applicant acted on adv ice from an advisor, however, t hey were deliberately misleadin g in seeking that advice and applying for the grant.
+Penalties - Eligibility Criteria Penalty Type of penalty Reason for percentage penalty imposed Nil Innocent After receiving the grant, but before RevenueWA notifies an applicant or their representative, through telephone or other contact, that an investigation into their eligibility is commencing, the applicant voluntarily notifies the Commissioner that • they were ineligible to receive the grant at the time of commencing the eligible transaction (unless the applicant's actions were fraudulent) or • they acted on advice from a third party such as a real estate or settlement agent and the third party confirms this in writing to RevenueWA or they were paid the grant in error due to an error made by the Commissioner of State Revenue and they have made arrangements to repay the grant.
+20 per cent Negligent The applicant becomes aware that they are ineligible to receive the grant and does not notify the Commissioner and voluntarily repays the grant.
+50 per cent Reckless The applicant denies that they were ineligible for the grant, or hinders an investigation and only admits their ineligibility once evidence is presented.
+The applicant was reckless in applying for the grant and was ineligible to receive the grant.
+100 per cent Fraudulent (may also include prosecution) The applicant fraudulently obtains the grant, or the applicant persists with denying that they were ineligible for the grant, or hinders an investigation and does not admit their ineligibility once evidence is presented.
+The applicant acted on advice from an advisor, however, they were deliberately misleading in seeking that advice and applying for the grant.